IBM-Cloud/docs/services/mobileaccess/facebook-auth-web.md

 The access token enables communications with resources protected by {{site.data.keyword.amashort}} authorization filters, see see [Protecting Resources](protecting-resources.html).

-In order to make requests to protected resources, add an authorization header to requests with the following structure:
+To make requests to protected resources, add an authorization header to requests with the following structure:

 `Authorization=Bearer <accessToken> <idToken>`

-**Note:**
+#### Tips
+{: tips}

-* The `accessToken` and `idToken` must be separated by a white space.
+* You must separate the `accessToken` and `idToken` with a white space.

 * The `idToken` is optional.
-In the case where you do not supply the identity token, the protected resource can be accessed, but will not receive any information about the authorized user.
+If you do not supply the identity token, the protected resource can be accessed, but will not receive any information about the authorized user.